ethering/basespace-help/_docs/articles/tutorials/launch-an-app.md

 hide_welcome_banner: true
 ---

-Launching an app is one of the most essential and basic features in the BaseSpace platform.
+Launching an app is one of the most essential and basic features in the BaseSpace Hub platform.
 An app can be launched in one of the two ways.
 <br />
 <br />
 {% step 1, /images/tutorials/launch-app-step1_1318x417.png, Launch App %}